 Climbers will follow the northeast ridge to the summit from the high camp, which requires a long day of technical mixed rock and ice climbing.

-The south face of the mountain, which is home to one of Antarctica’s largest walls at 2,000 metre (6,600 feet), remains unclimbed.
+The south face of the mountain, which is home to one of Antarctica’s largest walls at 2,000 metres (6,600 feet), remains unclimbed.

 - Continent: Antarctica